 c) To manufacture water at the national level

-d) To monitor and model hydrological parameters for accurate weather forecast
+d) To monitor and model hydrological parameters for an accurate weather forecast

 3. The National Water Policy was first formulated in: